leftmove/paul-graham/README.md

 An RSS feed for Paul Graham's essays.

-This project was created because the [RSS feed created by Aaron Swartz](https://paulgraham.com/rss.html) on Paul Graham's website has since stopped working.
+This project was created because [Aaron Swart's RSS feed](https://paulgraham.com/rss.html) on Paul Graham's website stopped working.
 And because I wanted the full text along with the publication date for my RSS reader.

 Inspired by Daniel Olshansky's [feed](https://github.com/Olshansk/pgessays-rss).
 (The starting point for this project was an AI translation of his Python code.)